Reconnecting With God

 Yesterday late evening as I was going to check whether a certain bunch of banana fruits I had seen on our farm was still there or stolen, I was greeted by a sight of the full moon freely suspended on the sky to the East of the farm.
 Good heavens, what a majestic sight it was!

 The Moon was so perfectly spherical that I had the impression God must have used a mathematical set to design and construct it.
-Then I found myself reciting the following lines from A Midsummer's Night Dream by William Shakespeare:
+Then I found myself reciting the following lines from William Shakespeare's A Midsummer's Night Dream:

 And the sight of the moon has set me thinking about God because like it, I was also designed and constructed by Him.
 But I must be more important in God's eye than the Moon because I am more fearfully and wonderfully made because I possess reason, feelings and life.